 While analysing the logs, timestamps are very important.
 So lnav merges multiple logs based on timestamps, which is very helpful for tracking down system issues.

 Most of the important log file format detection is built-in; see below:

 - “Generic” – Any message that starts with a timestamp

 - GZIP, BZIP

-That is not all, lnav is also capable of below features which makes it an important app for Linux systems.
+That is not all; lnav is also capable of the below features, making it an important app for Linux systems.

 - Filter messages based on regular expression

 - Query Log using SQL

 - A log is updated in real-time while being searched.

 - Syntax highlight via regular expression (say you want to find out an IP address in the entire log)